ippontech/blog-usa/posts/istio-architectures-generated-by-jhipster.md

 The JHipster gateway as an application gateway has several roles to play in a microservice architecture: the routing of calls to the microservices is only one of these roles.

-Depending on the needs, an application gateway must be able to:
+Depending on the needs, an application gateway must be able:
 * to filter some headers
-* manage CORS headers
+* to manage CORS headers
-* manage throttling (see the implementation of [RateLimitingFilter](https://github.com/jhipster/jhipster-sample-app-gateway/blob/master/src/main/java/io/github/jhipster/sample/gateway/ratelimiting/RateLimitingFilter.java) provided by JHipster)
+* to manage throttling (see the implementation of [RateLimitingFilter](https://github.com/jhipster/jhipster-sample-app-gateway/blob/master/src/main/java/io/github/jhipster/sample/gateway/ratelimiting/RateLimitingFilter.java) provided by JHipster)
-* manage an authentication context
+* to manage an authentication context
- Note: the "JWT" authentication mode ??generated by JHipster works well here but the other modes (including UAA, which is also good because it remains stateless) will need the gateway.
+ Note: the "JWT" authentication mode generated by JHipster works well here but the other modes (including UAA, which is also good because it remains stateless) will need the gateway.
 The integration of a more powerful JWT authentication (with refresh in particular) will also often need a gateway.
 * to apply transverse security rules
 * ...

-Different strategies can be used to handle all these aspects, but an application gateway is still the easiest way to host them centrally.
+Different strategies can be used to handle all of these aspects, but an application gateway is still the easiest way to host them centrally.

-Depending on the needs, the two points above can be acceptable but I propose below a architecture coherent with Istio while still preserving the additional features of the classical JHipster architecture.
+Depending on the needs, the two points above can be acceptable but I propose below an architecture that is coherent with Istio while still preserving the additional features of the classic JHipster architecture.

 # An ideal architecture ?
 Disclaimer: Currently, JHipster does not know (yet?) how to tenerate this architecture directly.
 It can be seen below that this would probably involve making specific changes to the generated code of the gateway that would only make sense for this particular case.